Vodafone says it would consider deal for Italy's Metroweb

-LONDON, Nov 11 (Reuters) - The chief executive of Vodafone would “take a look at” Italian fibre optic provider Metroweb if it were put up for sale by infrastructure fund F2i, he said on Tuesday, adding that he would only pursue a deal under the right conditions.
+LONDON (Reuters) - The chief executive of Vodafone (VOD.L) would “take a look at” Italian fiber optic provider Metroweb if it were put up for sale by infrastructure fund F2i, he said on Tuesday, adding that he would only pursue a deal under the right conditions.

 Reporting by Kate Holton; Writing by Paul Sandle; Editing by David Goodman